 Related: How To Tell If You’re Ready to Earn Money On Instagram

-TREND #4: The Increased Usage of the Voting Feature on Insta Stories as Part of a Brand Partnership.
+TREND #4: The Increased Usage of the Poll Feature on Insta Stories as Part of a Brand Partnership

-One of the big new trends in Instagram influencer marketing is the new voting feature on Insta Stories.
-Most brands who invest in influencer marketing are obsessed with numbers because analytics can demonstrate value and validate where they are spending their marketing dollars.
+One of the big new trends in Instagram Influencer marketing is the new poll feature on Insta Stories.
+Most brands who invest in Influencer marketing are obsessed with numbers because analytics can demonstrate value and validate where they are spending their marketing dollars.

 For brands, the new voting feature on Insta stories is super exciting because they can have influencers ask their followers certain questions about their product, service and/or destination and then receive real feedback from potential clients.